cbacknet/AppLoader/README.md

 <br /><br />

 ## How to use this tool
-* upload the folder **AppLoader** with its included **index.php** file to the destination webspace
+* Upload the folder **AppLoader** with its included **index.php** file to the destination webspace

-* give the folder **AppLoader** write permissions (if you want you can also rename the folder)
+* Give the folder **AppLoader** write permissions (if you want you can also rename the folder)

-* open the **AppLoader** folder with the index.php in your browser like https://example.com/AppLoader/
+* Open the **AppLoader** folder with the index.php in your browser like https://example.com/AppLoader/

-* if your webspace supports the tool, it will create a working-directory within its own folder automatically and you will see the options to download & install the DB tools with just one click _(like a little package manager if you will)_
+* If your webspace supports the tool, it will create a working-directory within its own folder automatically and you will see the options to download & install the DB tools with just one click _(like a little package manager if you will)_